des4maisons/til/til.md

 # everything else

+* In Ansible, you can start your playbook midway through by using `--start-at-task <name-of-task>`.
+* In Ansible, to reduce time spent gathering facts if they are not needed, set `gather_facts: no`.
 * On google docs, you can embed code by Insert -> Building Blocks -> Code Block.
 * On backstage, you can force-refresh an entity by clicking on the refresh icon in the About section on its entity page.